 - Contributes to quality nursing practice.

-Graduate from an accredited School of Nursing required; BSN preferred.
+Graduate from an accredited School of Nursing.
+BSN preferred.
 Current Basic Life Support for Healthcare Provider status according to American Heart Association.
 Current RN license or temporary license as a Registered Nurse Petitioner in the state in which you work and reside or; if declaring a National License Compact (NLC) state as your primary state of residency, meet the licensure requirements in your home state; or for Non-National License Compact states, current RN license or temporary license as a Registered Nurse Petitioner required in the state where the RN works.
-Additional education, training, certifications, or experience may be required within the department by the department manager.